programarivm/php-chess/docs/heuristics.md

 ```

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/php-chess/main/docs/heuristics_01.png)
-Figure 1.
-Space evaluation plotted in the time domain

 🎉 So chess positions and games can be plotted on charts and processed with machine learning techniques.
 Become a better player by extracting knowledge from games with the help of [Data Mining](https://chesslablab.github.io/chess-data/data-mining/) tools.